-- 1 Log into the PC where the Remote PC Agent is to be installed using an administrator account and close all other applications. - 2 Copy the Parallels RAS installation file (RASInstaller.msi) to the PC and double click it to launch the installation. - 3 Once prompted, click Next and accept the End-User license agreement. - 4 Specify the path where the Remote PC Agent should be installed and click Next. - 5 Select Custom and click Next. - 6 Click on the Remote PC Agent and select Entire Feature will be installed on local hard drive from the drop down menu. - 7 Ensure that all other components are deselected and click Next.
+1 Log into the PC where the Remote PC Agent is to be installed using an administrator account and close all other applications.

-8 Click Install to start the installation.
+- 2 Copy the Parallels RAS installation file (RASInstaller.msi) to the PC and double click it to launch the installation. - 3 Follow the onscreen instructions and proceed to the installation type page.
+Select Custom and click Next. - 4 Click on the Remote PC Agent and select Entire Feature will be installed on local hard drive from the drop down menu. - 5 Ensure that all other components are deselected and click Next. - 6 Click Install to start the installation.
 Click Finish once the installation is finished.